diluteoxygen/C-Projects/README.md

-# C Projects for Everyone
+# Easy C Projects for Beginners

 This is a list of C programming projects which covers the basic and advanced concepts that include programs on numbers, loop programs, functions, recursions and more.